Ryan's World the Movie: Titan Universe Adventure: Box office

 On August 16, 2024, Ryan's World the Movie: Titan Universe Adventure was released along with Alien: Romulus, and grossed $613,001 across 1,285 theaters in the United States and Canada; the number of theaters screening the film dropped to 256 on August 23 and then 10 on August 30, before finally completing its theatrical run on September 5.
 It ranked 35th at the North American box office for August 2024.
 Additionally, it grossed $11,428 across 85 theaters in the United Kingdom, and made an overall worldwide total of $624,429.

 Critical response

 Writing for Common Sense Media, Sandie Angulo Chen stated: "This is ultimately an underwhelming influencer movie that's aimed at the YouTuber's huge base of toy-loving fans but has little to offer anyone else."

 Carla Hay of Culture Mix asserted, "This cinematic junk is what happens when underage YouTube stars with no acting talent have parents who pay for the family to star in a vanity movie motivated by greed.
-It’s not the kid's fault."
+It's not the kid's fault. [...]
+You already know how this movie is going to end."